fpassow/google_cert_project/docs/README.md

-# Final Project for the Google Data Analyst Certification Course
+# Final Project for the Google Data Analytics Certificate Course

 This is an analysis of rides data from "Cyclistic", a fictional bike-share company.
 Users remove a bike from one of the company's many stations around Chicago, and then return it to the same station or any other station.
 This is a "ride".